 Air flow determination can be accomplished by various means including but not limited to a venturi, an averaging pitot, a hot wire anemometer, or a piezometer.
 Because it is a critical measurement, care should be taken in the selection of the device.
-Consideration of fouling from ambient air conditions and non-ideal straight run conditions are among the possibilities.
+Fouling from ambient air conditions and non-ideal straight run conditions can contribute to measurement errors.